Kristina Mladenovic: 2017: First WTA Tour singles title and top-10 singles debut

 At Dubai, at the first Premier-5 event of the season, Mladenovic defeated Kateřina Siniaková in the first round before defeating world No. 3, Karolína Plíšková, 6–2, 6–4 in the second round.
 She then lost to Wang Qiang in the third round.
 Mladenovic's good form continued at the Mexican Open, where she stormed past Varvara Lepchenko before winning a marathon match against Heather Watson to reach the quarterfinals, in which she defeated Kirsten Flipkens.
 Mladenovic then won her semifinal encounter with Christina McHale, reaching her second WTA Tour singles final of 2017.
 Though she did end up losing to Lesia Tsurenko in the final, her success in February allowed Mladenovic to reach a career-high WTA singles ranking of No. 26.
 Moreover, Mladenovic was nominated for February's WTA Shot of the Month, WTA Breakthrough Player of the Month, and WTA Player of the Month (winning the WTA Breakthrough Player of the Month).

 Prior to the Indian Wells Open, Mladenovic announced that her doubles partnership with Caroline Garcia would end because Garcia wanted to focus on her singles career.
 Mladenovic instead competed with Svetlana Kuznetsova in the doubles draw of Indian Wells.
-Meanwhile, in singles, the Frenchwoman received a bye into the second round, being seeded No. 28.
+Meanwhile, in singles, the French woman received a bye into the second round, being seeded No. 28.
 She had a strong opening, defeating Annika Beck of Germany.
-In the third round, Mladenovic continued her newfound success by defeating world No. 4, Simona Halep, in straight sets, setting up an encounter with Lauren Davis, which she won in straight sets as well, reaching her first career WTA Premier Mandatory singles quarterfinals.
+In the third round, Mladenovic continued her newfound success by defeating world No. 4, Simona Halep, in straight sets, setting up an encounter with Lauren Davis, which she won in straight sets as well, reaching her first career Premier Mandatory singles quarterfinals.
 Mladenovic continued to shine, defeating Caroline Wozniacki 3–6, 7–6, 6–2 (Mladenovic had never beaten Wozniacki in three previous encounters) before losing to eventual champion Elena Vesnina in the semifinals.
-Her good performance at the BNP Paribas Open enabled Mladenovic to attain a career-high singles ranking of No. 18, and she became the No. 1 Frenchwoman once again (passing Caroline Garcia).
+Her good performance at Indian Wells enabled Mladenovic to attain a career-high singles ranking of No. 18, and she became the No. 1 French woman once again (passing Caroline Garcia).
 She also had success with Kuznetsova in the doubles, knocking out the fifth-seeded pair of Andrea Hlaváčková and Peng Shuai in the second round before losing in the quarterfinals.

 At the Miami Open, Mladenovic lost her opening singles match to the Romanian qualifier Patricia Maria Țig.
 In doubles, playing again with Kuznetsova, she faced Hlaváčková and Peng in the quarterfinals, in a repeat of their Indian Wells encounter.
 This time, Hlaváčková and Peng won the match, and Mladenovic missed the opportunity to become doubles world No. 1.